Charleshthomasiii/HyperFlux/README.md

 http://www.charleshowardthomas.com/HyperFlux/game.html

 Small web based game inspired by Galaga.
-Built with p5.The objectives are simple: avoid the red asteroids and collect the yellow.
+Built with p5.
+The objectives are simple: avoid the red asteroids and collect the yellow.
 I'm a fan of interesting gameplay that arises from simple rules.
 The game starts easy but grows in difficulty as asteroids spawn.

 In order to emphasize timing and precise mechanics, I restricted ship and asteroid movement to 10 block increments.